Preventing and Treating Algae Growth

 Understanding Algae: Why It Happens

-Algae spores are always present in the environment, and pools provide the perfect conditions for them to thrive - especially if sanitization or circulation isn't up to par.
+Algae spores are always in the air around your pool, and they take hold fast when sanitizer or circulation slips.
 Algae needs three things to grow:

 • Sunlight - Just like plants, algae thrives on sunlight.